My Personal Index of LLM-Speak Heuristics

 I'm even considering writing a browser extension to use XPath and regex to evaluate and call these out on pages I visit.

-- The exact phrase "the pattern is clear:
+The sentence "the pattern is clear:

 Bottom line: using a couple of words as an inline paragraph header is inhuman and a dead-giveaway.